adamchainz/seporaitis.github.com/_posts/2012-02-27-your-frameworks-and-mvcs-are-wrong.md

 A thing commonly known as The View does not do what it should.
 Correct me if I am wrong - views are all about representing your data (model).
 Then why the spagheti of moustache braces?
-Look at it in this perspective - your view should be, in one way or another, the same data you have in your database, except that it was presented in the way the human eye and mind could make sense of it.
+Look at it in this perspective - your view should be, in one way or another, the same data you have in your database, except that it is presented in the way the human eye and mind could make sense of it.
 Lets call it The Transformation.
-And although they might seem as the same thing, they actualy are not.
+And although they might seem as the same thing, they are not.

 A View usually is a template with some placeholders to put the data into.
 A Transformation is [_a thorough dramatic change in form or appearance_](http://www.google.com/search?q=define:+transformation).